Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 If all of the above does not yield a seeding order, a coin toss involving the teams still tie will be used to determine the final order.
 Tournament officials will represent any team not present in the coin toss.

 In the event that pool play games cannot be completed due to conditions such as weather, seeding rules will be adjusted to account for unequal number of games.
 In those situations, teams with loses will be penalized more than teams who could not play their games when determining final seeding.
+Winning percentage and average number of runs allowed per game will be used in place of wins and total runs per game.
 If playoff or consolation games cannot be completed, higher seed will be declared the winner.